stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

 **Function context**

-We're placing an online order.
+We’re placing an online order.
 An order should be charged to exactly one credit card.

 **Valid parameter combinations**